 Getting fitter doesn’t have to mean an arduous and serious training plan.
 For most cycling holidays specific training isn’t necessary however ensuring the daily distances are well within your capabilities will mean that you remain fresh enough to enjoy the stunning scenery and interesting culture around you.
 The first step is as simple as spending a bit more time on your bike.

-Find out the typical distance you will be expected to ride day to day on your trip.
+Find out the typical distance you will be expected to ride day-to-day on your trip.
 If this is not a distance you are already comfortable doing on a regular basis, then it’s time to build up your mileage.
 Try adding as little as 10% to the distance of your longest ride once a week so that over 6-8 weeks you can cover the full distance.
-You don’t have to be able to ride it all in one go as on a trip there will be regular stops and of course the infamous Skedaddle picnic.
+You don’t have to be able to ride it all in one go as on a trip there will be regular stops and of course a famous Skedaddle picnic.

 Day to Day riding

 When you are on a cycling holiday the challenge is riding comfortably day after day.
 Once you are used to the daily distances it is worth getting in some practice doing back to back rides.
 One easy way to incorporate this into your week is to cycle to work.
 The distances don’t have to be the same as you will do on the tour but it will help your body, brain and bottom to get used to sitting on a saddle and pedalling several days in a row.
 If you are short on time you will improve your fitness more with several regular short rides a week instead of just one long one.

 We’ve already mentioned your bottom, saddle discomfort is no joke, making sure you have decent padded cycling shorts and your bike is correctly fitted should prevent any pains in this area.
 Regular riding will help you to get used to your position on the bike and strengthen your muscles, particularly those of your torso, neck and shoulders which can start to ache after a long day’s ride if you are not used to your cycling position.
 Learning some stretches for cyclists can also help during your preparation and whilst on your holiday.